xpqz/documentation/language-reference/docs/language-reference-guide/the-i-beam-operator/a-z/create-data-binding-source.md

 ```

-In this example, the binding type of the variable `txtSource` will be `System.String`, suitable for binding to any property that accepts a String, such as the Text property of a `TextBox`.
+In this example, the binding type of the variable `txtSource` will be System.String, suitable for binding to any property that accepts a String, such as the Text property of a `TextBox`.

 #### Binding a Numeric Scalar